 In our survey, responses from both clinicians and managers highlighted that AHPs had not received training in most telehealth aspects and indicated that prior training mostly focused on technology-related aspects.
 Both clinicians and managers reported that more training would be required in safety-related aspects of telehealth consultations (e.g., how to deal with an emergency and how to conduct a risk assessment during a consultation).
 Appropriate training for telehealth consultations is considered essential (28) and our findings are in line with previous research from the United States in which healthcare professionals reported needing skills to manage emergencies during telehealth (29).
 These results indicated that the skills and knowledge needed to respond to emergencies in a virtual environment were different from those used during face-to-face consultations (29).
 This suggests that AHP undergraduate curricula and further education training should offer not only hands-skills sessions but should include telehealth education and training to allow future AHPs to safely and confidently practice in an increasingly digital world.
 Additionally, NHS organisations should offer their current staff appropriate emergency response training, which would equip them to deal with emergencies and improve patient safety during telehealth consultations.

 This study was the first to explore the organisational readiness of the UK NHS AHP services in terms of guidelines implementation and workforce training through the perspectives of NHS AHPs.
 Although this survey was widely distributed, the survey respondents represent only a small proportion of the AHPs employed in the NHS and predominantly worked in England’s services.
 Therefore, caution is required to generalise the results of this study to other UK nations.
 The online nature of the survey may have introduced a bias towards those AHPs who are more comfortable with communication technologies and telehealth guidelines.
+In addition, the majority of the responses were from the physiotherapy, occupational therapy and speech and language professions.
+While this was not unexpected, as these are professions with the largest workforces among the 14 UK NHS AHPs and ones which utilise telehealth widely, the results are therefore more reflective of the perspectives of these professions than of all the 14 professions.

 Despite the good level of guidelines implementation and the positive trends among AHPs towards the use of guidelines, the findings of this study indicate that NHS AHP services and their staff are not yet fully equipped with clear and comprehensive guidelines and with the skills necessary to deliver telehealth consultations.
 Most guidelines are issued at a local level, highlighting the necessity of central uniform AHP guidelines.
 There is limited readiness of the clinical processes, which manifested as poor understanding of patients’ eligibility criteria and failure to tailor telehealth consultations to vulnerable population groups.
 Consequently, there is a danger that digital expansion will widen health inequalities.
 Inclusive innovation strategies are needed within the NHS to successfully deliver the digital transformation of AHP services.

-Recommendations
+Key messages

 Nationally accepted guidelines for AHP telehealth consultations are needed, with collaboration required between the NHS and AHP professional bodies.